Tiffani Faison

 Tiffani Faison is an American celebrity chef and restaurateur.
 She is based in Boston, has served as a judge on Food Network's television series Chopped, and is a four-time James Beard Award Finalist for Best Chef: Northeast (2018, 2019, 2020, 2022).
-She was the Winner of Tournament of Champions season 3 and was named Boston's Best Chef by Boston Magazine in 2022.
-She was one of two finalists on the first season of Bravo's reality show Top Chef, where she finished second place to Harold Dieterle.
+She was the winner of Season 3 of Tournament of Champions and was named Boston's Best Chef by Boston Magazine in 2022.
+She was one of two finalists on the first season of Bravo's reality show Top Chef, where she finished second to Harold Dieterle.

 Her company, Big Heart Hospitality has owned the following restaurants: Sweet Cheeks Q, Orfano, Fool's Errand, Bubble Bath, Tenderoni's, Dive Bar, and Tiger Mama.

 Early career

 Faison attended the Cambridge School of Culinary Arts (2002 to 2003).
-Just prior to appearing on Top Chef, Faison was employed as chef de partie under Daniel Boulud at his signature, Michelin Star restaurant in the Wynn Las Vegas and also worked at the Tao restaurant at The Venetian in the same city.
+Just prior to appearing on Top Chef, Faison was employed as chef de partie under Daniel Boulud at his signature, Michelin Star restaurant in the Wynn Las Vegas and also worked at Tao Asian Bistro at The Venetian in the same city.

 After the airing of the final episode of Top Chef in May 2006, Faison took a summer position cooking at the Straight Wharf restaurant in Nantucket, Massachusetts, working under chefs Amanda Lydon and Gabriel Frasca.
 In 2007, she was executive chef at Todd English’s brasserie, Riche, in New Orleans, Louisiana.
 In May 2007, Faison cohosted a Greek Isles culinary cruise for Olivia, a lesbian lifestyle and travel services company.
 Faison returned to Boston, and was Executive Chef at Michela Larson’s Rocca Kitchen & Bar, a popular neighborhood space on Friday nights, until it closed in December 2010.